 “My main purpose for joining this event is for the experience of seeing parts of Japan I haven’t seen before.
 I’ll be travelling with a group of predominantly Japanese people, there are 14 people doing the trip, and the only foreigners are myself and another guy from Melbourne.
 It will be a good opportunity for cultural exchange and to find out …

 As part of the New Zealand International Film Festival, the NZ Women in Property committee recently held a movie night screening Kevin Roche: The Quiet Architect.
-Our Architectural Design Manager Kristen Neri is an active member of the committee and we were proud to showcase some of innovation technology to the audience at such an event.
+Taylors Architect Kristen Neri is an active member of the committee and we were proud to showcase some of innovation technology to the audience at such an event.

 Held at the Northlands Mall, the main attraction seemed to take place prior to the screening with young architect, Isaac Kawati, hosting a virtual reality demonstration for attendees to experience.
 Attendees had the opportunity to experience New Zealand’s inaugural project – Hackett Road, Jacks Point – as well as Melbourne reality models of Bourke Street and Hosier Lane.

-“There was a bit of excitement around …
+“There was a bit of excitement around the VR …

 It’s one of Taylors three key values – relationships.
 Relationships with those we work with in the office each day.
 Relationships with clients to build a lasting union.
 Relationships with those that we meet to grow our networks.
 Our community is at the heart of who we are, and the greater community is no exception.